an overview of my current breeding strategy and objectives

 With regards to my main american line, I had been working to consolidate good dumbo, but I'm not happy with their ears, so while I may get dumbos pop up occasionally, I am no longer going to be planning my litters around them, which will mean fewer american line litters and the chance to expand other lines instead.
 In future I will focus on maintaining a basic line of black, agouti, american mink and american cinnamon, and will test mate when convenient to remove chocolate and buff from them so that they can be used to cross into the platinum line when required.
-I'm planning to introduce essex markings into an american cinnamon strand in late 2019, and will attempt to create some double minks (american mink combined with UK mink) in 2020 for assessment.
+I'm also planning to introduce essex markings into an american cinnamon strand in late 2019, and will attempt to create some double minks (american mink combined with UK mink) in 2020 for assessment.
 I will continue to work on improving type while also maintaining temperament.

 My carefully laid plans for the platinum line ran into various problems during 2018, and I was at risk of losing the platinum gene.
-I think they have now been pulled back from the brink using rats from my other lines, as well as using an unrelated outcross for a second strand.
-I finally had the platinum agoutis that eluded me for so many years, but may not get them back again for several generations.
+I think they have now been pulled back from the brink using rats from my other lines.
+Unfortunately, an undesireable coat mutation (probably recessive) has cropped up following an inbreed, and I will be endeavouring to remove the gene through carefully chosen matings, but may not have platinums who are completely free of it for some time.
 Ideally I would like to establish a solid line of clean quicksilvers (i.e. not carrying chocolate or RED), and a secondary strand for platinum and platinum agouti as well.
 I had decided to keep some british blue based carriers in this line, but this decision coincided with a drop in health, and in case the two were connected, I am switching back to mostly using american mink based carriers instead.